engineyard/ey-docs/pages/manage-app-intro.md

-# Manage your Application on Cloud
+# Manage your application on Engine Yard Cloud

 ## Environments